Noviat/account_ebics/account_ebics_oca_statement_import/README.rst

 Deploy account_ebics module with OCA Bank Statement Import
 ==========================================================

-This module makes it possible to use OCA account_statement_import in combination with 'account_ebics'.
+This module makes it possible to use the OCA account_statement_import wizard in combination with 'account_ebics'.

 This module will be installed automatically when following modules are activated on your odoo database :

 - account_ebics
-- account_statement_import
+- account_statement_import_file